JuliaRegistries/TagBot/README.md

 > [!NOTE]
-> No further action should be required on your part, but if TagBot fails and you see `403: Resource not accessible by integration` errors, try adding (or refreshing) a SSH key with the correct permissions.
+> No further action should be required on your part, but if TagBot fails and you see `403: Resource not accessible by integration` errors, try adding (or refreshing) an SSH key with the correct permissions.
 See the [SSH Deploy Keys](#ssh-deploy-keys) section below.

 When you add a new release to a registry with Registrator, TagBot will create a GitHub release on your package's repository.